StrongKey/FIDO-Server/docs/User_Guide.md

 	  ---:  |  :---
 	  _User_  |  **skfsdbuser**
 	  _Port_  |  **3306**
-	  _Password_  |  **AbracaDabra**
+	  _Password_  |  **&lt;skfsdbuser password&gt;**
 	  _Server Name_  |  **localhost**
 	  _Database Name_  |  **skfs**

-	Test the connection before proceeding.
+	Test the connection before proceeding (methods vary by database).

    **NOTE:**  If the connection test fails, please verify the JDBC driver  _.JAR_ file  is in the _/lib_ directory.

-4. To create a JDBC resource that uses the connection pool we just created above, we mus set the resources.
+4. To create a JDBC resource that uses the connection pool we just created above, we must set the resources.
 Enter the  **JDBC resource information**  as shown here.

     **Field**  |  **Value**
     ---:  |  :---